 It should be noted that a person can be the victim of an anti-LBGT hate crime yet identify as straight.
-If one is attacked because one either identifies as LBGT or is perceived as being a gay man or lesbian, then one is the victim of a hate crime.
-In these cases, perpetrators may verbally abuse their victims and imply that they deserved to be sexually assaulted because they are perceived to be gay, lesbian, bisexual or transgender.
+If one is attacked because one either identifies as LBGT+ or is perceived as being LGBT+, then one is the victim of a hate crime.
+In these cases, perpetrators may verbally abuse their victims and imply that they deserved to be sexually assaulted because they are perceived to be a part of the LGBT+ community.

-In a relationship, abusers may leverage power over their transgendered partners by threatening to reveal their gender identity to others.
-Trans survivors of sexual assault or intimate partner violence may face increased barriers to accessing medical care and other assistance.
+In a relationship, abusers may leverage power over their transgender partners by threatening to reveal their gender identity to others.
+Transgender survivors of sexual assault or intimate partner violence may face increased barriers to accessing medical care and other assistance as well.
 Though staff at many agencies are well-trained at dealing with gender issues, this is not true everywhere.